hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-4.md

     - If it is a blue 4, then this would be a *Critical Save* on the blue 4.
     - If it is a blue 5, then it wouldn't make any sense, because blue 5 is not playable.
 Blue 5 is critical, but it must be saved with a number 5 clue as a *5 Save*.
     - Thus, this can either be a *Chop-Focus Delayed Play Clue* on the blue 3 or a *Critical Save* on the blue 4.
-1. Bob writes "blue 3 or blue 4" on slot 4.
+1. Bob writes a *card note* of "blue 3, blue 4" on his slot 4 card.

 - Note that before this clue, Bob was not able to play the 2 in his hand, because it could have been the yellow 2 (which is not playable).
 - This blue clue "filled in" his 2 to be the blue 2, so now Bob can go ahead and play it.